pedibay-quantitysurveyor/MyPortfolio/README.md

 # MyPortfolio

-## All of these project perspectives, visualizations, and renders are my work, as well as the BOQs.
+## All of these project BOQs are my work, as well as the 3D perspectives, visualizations and renders.

 ### 1. Logipoint Warehouse Project, Jeddah, KSA
 ### 2. Jamjoom Pharmaceutical Factory, Jeddah, KSA